A volunteer aerates the grounds at Cannonball Golf Course in Greensburg, Kan. Photo by Scott Hollister

 If you are responsible for maintaining sports fields, you could adopt a program of deep aerating as often as desired, but a tight budget may determine the frequency of your aerification program.
 For example, if you own a machine, a program of ongoing use doesn’t cost much more than the occasional use, except for additional topdressing, tines and labor.
 If you choose the ongoing program, you’ll find that the tremendous savings in applied chemicals, irrigation water and greens rebuilding will more than offset the purchase price of a deep aerator.

 For those with limited budgets, financing a machine is a way to expand your aerification program and receive the accompanying savings.
 Many customers hire a contractor to get the job done.
-They have a couple of reasons for contracting the job out: They are relying on the experience of the personnel and want to see results before they make their purchase.
-Also, just a spring and/or a fall deep-tine aerification program yields unparalleled results compared with conventional aerifying and is reasonably priced by many contractors.
+They have a couple of reasons for contracting the job out: They are relying on the experience of the personnel and want to see results before they make their purchase, and just a spring and/or a fall deep-tine aerification program yields unparalleled results compared with conventional aerifying and is reasonably priced by many contractors.

 Choose a company that uses the best aeration equipment and employs experienced operators who will make correct decisions for your turf conditions.
-Knowing the proper machine adjustments, hole spacing, tine choice, soil/ turf tolerance and weather conditions will greatly affect customer satisfaction in terms of healing time and playability.
+Knowing the proper machine adjustments, hole spacing, tine choice, soil/turf tolerance and weather conditions will greatly affect customer satisfaction in terms of healing time and playability.

 It’s impossible to discuss every brand and type of aerifier on the market, but I hope this overview helps when making aerification decisions.
 Whether you’re purchasing an aerifier or hiring a contractor, choosing the proper machine and operator, combined with the proper tines or blades for the desired application, can make the difference between satisfaction and disappointment.

 Remember: Don’t be too radical at any one time.
 The main things to keep in mind for a successful aerifying job are not to force the machine beyond its capabilities and not to use too large of a tine or a spacing that’s too close for the conditions.
 The soil didn’t get compacted overnight, and rarely can compaction be completely alleviated in one treatment.
-The best route to optimal improvement is making all the right choices, and now, hopefully it’s easier done than said.
+The best route to optimal improvement is making all the right choices, and now, hopefully that’s easier done than said.

-Bryan Wood is a former golf course superintendent and the owner of Commercial Turf and Tractor, an equipment and contract service provider for the golf course and sports turf industries in Chillicothe, Mo.
+Bryan Wood is a former golf course superintendent and the owner of Commercial Turf and Tractor, an equipment and contract service provider for the golf course and sports turf industries, in Chillicothe, Mo.